 The Seoul Central District Court ruled Feb.
 1 that Lee Maeng Hee and four other family members failed to prove their claims to stakes in Samsung Electronics and Samsung Life Insurance Co.
 The court also ruled that the period for relatives to make inheritance claims had expired.

-Samsung Electronics surged 44 percent in Seoul trading last year while barreling ahead of competitors including Apple Inc. (AAPL) and Sony Corp. as the world’s biggest maker of mobile phones and TVs, boosting the value of the disputed stakes in Samsung Group.
+Samsung Electronics surged 44 percent in Seoul trading last year while barreling ahead of competitors including Apple Inc. (AAPL:US) and Sony Corp. as the world’s biggest maker of mobile phones and TVs, boosting the value of the disputed stakes in Samsung Group.
 A victory for the plaintiffs could lead to a dispute over control of Samsung Electronics, Chae Yi Bai, a researcher at the Center for Good Corporate Governance in Seoul, said before the Feb.
 1 ruling.

 It also would have meant that Lee Kun Hee, South Korea’s richest man, no longer would be the largest investor in Samsung Life.